limitedeternity/RoutersploitTermux/README.md

 I just simplified and fix the command so it will take less storage

-# Announcement
+# I'm back!

-To fix additional errors.
-I try to update this script soon, so please wait and be patient :)
+After 1 year im back again.
+I'll try updating this script as fast as possible.
+So be patience!

 # Installation